adkelley/elm-react/Readme.md

-# Tutorial: Thinking in Elm is similar to thinking in React
+# Tutorial: Thinking in Elm

-I'm going to take you through my process of creating a searchable product data table in Elm.
-My inspiration for this tutorial came from
+I'm going to take you through my thought process of creating a searchable product data table using the [Elm](http://elm-lang.org/) functional reactive programming language.
-Pete Hunt's seminal blog post ['Thinking in React'](https://facebook.github.io/react/docs/thinking-in-react.html).
-In his post, he shows how the React framework makes you think about apps as you build them, and I believe the [Elm language](http://elm-lang.org/) shares this same characteristic.
+My inspiration and outline for this tutorial came from Pete Hunt's blog post ['Thinking in React'](https://facebook.github.io/react/docs/thinking-in-react.html).
+Pete shows how the React framework makes you think about apps as you build them, and what I found is that Elm shares this same characteristic.
-The end result is that both quietly guide you towards well architected code, but I believe Elm can take you there more easily.
+Moreover, as I was going through the steps that Pete outlines for creating the product table, I found that with few exceptions I can use the very same steps.
+So I'm going to take you through

+In fact, both Elm and React share a lot more similarities than just helping you to write well architected code.
+Here's a few important ones that I've observed:
+1) Both are based on Functional-Reactive principles.
+However I would argue that in React FRP is a paradigm, whereas Elm is the real deal;
+2) They are intended to help build front end applications that use data that changes over time;
+3) Data is unidirectional, from the parent component down to the child componenent(s).
+4) Components are composable.
+In React they're considered classes, but in Elm they're actually pure functions.
-Besides helping you to write well architected code, there are further commonalities between React and Elm - 1) Like React Elm is intended to help developers build applications that use data that changes over time;  2) Data and state flow in one direction, from the parent down to the child componenents.
-3) React and Elm both maintain a virtual DOM of their own, making them render super fast.
+5) React and Elm both maintain a virtual DOM of their own, making them render super fast.

 But naturally, Elm is also very different than React.
 Besides writing in a different language than Javascript and JSX, Elm is purely functional and therefore you must think and implement functionally in order to implement a UI.
 This isn't hard, especially if you haven't spent